Jean Smart: 2020–present: Hacks and return to Broadway

 In 2021, Smart co-starred in the romantic comedy film Senior Moment with William Shatner and Christopher Lloyd.
 In 2022, she played Peg, the grandmother of Kiernan Shipka's character Bea Johnson, in Wildflower.

-In 2022, Smart appeared in Damien Chazelle's 1920's period comedy-drama film Babylon as gossip columnist Elinor St. John.
+In 2022, Smart appeared in Damien Chazelle's 1920s period comedy-drama film Babylon as gossip columnist Elinor St. John.
+On September 28, 2024, she hosted the season 50 premiere episode of Saturday Night Live.
+Zach Vasquez of The Guardian wrote of her hosting duties, "Smart is no slouch – a great dramatic and comedic actor of stage and screen, she nails her monologue, delivering jokes like the pro comic she plays on Hacks, before singing a rendition of Cole Porter’s "I Happen to Like New York."

+Smart had a cameo role in the eighth episode of The Studio, which premiered on May 6, 2025.

+Smart returned to Broadway in June 2025 in the one-woman play Call Me Izzy written by Jamie Wax at Studio 54.

 Personal life

-Smart was married to actor Richard Gilliland, whom she met while working on the set of Designing Women (he played J.D.
-Shackelford, the boyfriend of Annie Potts's character, Mary Jo Shively).
-They have two sons.
-Gilliland played Captain Stan Cotter on 24 while Smart later played First Lady Martha Logan on the same series.
-Gilliland died after a brief illness in March 2021.
+Smart was married to actor Richard Gilliland for 33 years until his death in March 2021 after a brief illness.
+They met while working on the set of Designing Women (1986–93), where he played J.D.
+Shackelford, the boyfriend of Annie Potts's character, Mary Jo Shively.
+Smart also worked with her husband in season five of 24; he played Captain Stan Cotter in one episode, while she starred in the main cast role of First Lady Martha Logan.

-Filmography

-Awards and nominations
+They have two sons; they had their first child in 1989 and adopted their second in 2009.

+In a 2025 interview, Smart admitted she has a boyfriend, who "is a wonderful actor" without stating his name.